Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 Yes.
 In healthy dogs, this is completely normal.

-According to behavioral guidance aligned with the American Veterinary Medical Association’s standards, proximity-seeking is a typical canine bonding behavior.
+According to behavioural guidance aligned with the American Veterinary Medical Association’s standards, proximity-seeking is a typical canine bonding behaviour.

 It becomes concerning only if paired with: